 Recently, Boleman Law’s Matt Hahne appeared on 3WKTR’s Coast Live segment to talk about the importance of understanding the foreclosure moratorium and its expiration date.

-Boleman Law is proud to announce that Super Lawyers has recognized two of our excellent young lawyers within their 2021-2022 Rising Stars list.
+Boleman Law is proud to announce that Super Lawyers has recognized one of our excellent young lawyers within their 2021-2022 Rising Stars list.

 Boleman Law is aware of the challenging times many find themselves in due to COVID-19 and unemployment rates.
 As eviction memorandums across the country expire, many may find themselves in the process of losing their residence.

-Boleman Law Firm is proud to announce that Christopher Baker and Amanda DeBerry Koehn have been named Best Lawyers Ones To Watch by Best Lawyers in America.
+Boleman Law Firm is proud to announce that Amanda DeBerry Koehn has been named Best Lawyers Ones To Watch by Best Lawyers in America.

 On June 22nd, the Virginia Supreme Court declined to renew an emergency order that suspended eviction proceedings in the Commonwealth.
 Per the Supreme Court decision, Virginia courts may resume eviction hearings related to failure to pay rent on Monday, June 29th.
 Governor Ralph Northam has announced that the state will roll out a rent relief program however no details have been announced and advocates fear emergency aid will arrive too little, too late.